OrzAngel/Wave/README.md

 ## Work Breakdown:

-API implementing: Juncheng Chen
+API implementing: Juncheng Chen\

-Data Analysis   : Luyi Yang
+Data Analysis   : Luyi Yang\

-User Interface  : Xiang Zhang
+User Interface  : Fred Zhang

 Note: Although each of the three parts has assigned to a specific person, it shares everyone’s contributions and all the members participated during the entire process.